hukun01/Runner-Stats/README.md

 I run 5 kilometers for every test! :-D

------- settings branch is for the settings bar.
+------ master branch is for current bug-free runnable version.